 Is there something that person wants to do every year like go skiing, take in a movie, head out for a hike or to the pool to celebrate?

 One of my favorite birthday traditions is for a parent to take the child out on a birthday date.
-My husband will take our daughter out for her birthday and I will take my son out for his birthday, which also provides us a great opportunity to have one-on-one time with our children without being interrupted by siblings or a meltdown with our youngest.
+My husband will take our daughter out for a birthday lunch and I will take my son out for his birthday, which also provides us a great opportunity to have one-on-one time with our children without being interrupted by siblings or a meltdown with our youngest.

 ONE HOLIDAY TRADITION THAT STICKS